OZTaekOppa/FastaHandler/README.md

 		+ --start: Indicate a start position to extract (please use -1 value due to the python index)
 		+ --end: Indicate en end position to extract (please use -1 value due to the python index)
 		+ --out: Indicate an output ID matched and extracted single-line fasta file and its path
-		+ --t: Specify thread numbers (intergr only)
+		+ --t: Specify thread numbers (integer only)
 		+ --mem: Specify memory numbers (integer only with Gb size)

 ### idextractlocamulti
-- To extract matched IDs, locations and their corresponding sequences (focused on a multiple IDs)
+- To extract matched IDs, locations and their corresponding sequences (focused on multiple IDs)
+  	+ Requirement: The script of Python/bash requires a Python library.
+	+ Input: A fasta file and a list of IDs.
+	+ Output: A single-line fasta with extracted IDs and their corresponding sequences.

 Example usage
 ```